Trade guide

 • Seasonal variations in workload

-Each industry has specific equipment, regulations, and maintenance challenges requiring specialized knowledge and skills.
+Each industry has specific equipment, regulations, and maintenance challenges requiring specialist knowledge and skills.

 Essential Skills and Knowledge